mvolkmann/blog/src/prolog.md

 - One of the rules has `:=` between its head and body instead of `:-`.
 - One of the goals in an intended conjunction ends with a period instead of a comma.
+- The second argument to the `format` predicate is a single value instead of a list of values to be inserted in the format string.

 ## Prolog Flags